Art School Portfolio Five 1983-1997

 Finding a teaching job straight out of graduate school would be extremely difficult, and for most it was a waste of time that could have been better spent improving their painting skills.
 Some MFA grads did not bother looking for a teaching position.
 I should not have bothered looking, as it turned out.
 More to the point, my best studio paintings were completed after my resume portfolio had been photographed!

 Designing a two-year degree perhaps made sense to IU faculty.
-To speak candidly, some students did not paint much over two years, so did not evolve much.
+To speak candidly, some students did not paint much over two years, so did not evolve much as painters.
 It is impossible to say what good may have come from a third year, although I may have made more friends and better career connections.

 Dino Basket (oil on canvas)